dustinpfister/blog_posts/_posts/threejs-examples-cube-stack.md

 ### version Numbers matter

-I was using r135 when I first started writing this post and the source code example.
+I was using r135 when I first started writing this post and the source code examples.
+I do come around to edit my threejs content now and then, and the last time I did so I was using r146.
+Things where working fine on my end with these revisions of threejs, but the code may very well break with new revisions if i do not come around to making needed changes in the future.

 ## 1 - First state of this cube Stack threejs example